tim4dev/wordpress/mcstatus/readme.txt

 3. Add the widget to your widgetized sections

+== Language Localization ==

+Localization is ready.
+Currently, we support the following languages:
+- English
+- Russian

 == License ==

 This work is licensed under a GNU GPL v.2